Patrolman William Tom Wilson

 William Tom Wilson

-Patrolman Tom Wilson was shot and killed after stopping home, at 28 Royal Street, for lunch while walking his beat.
+Patrolman Tom Wilson was shot and killed when he stopped at his home at 28 Royal Street for lunch while walking his beat on February 21, 1923.

-When Patrolman Wilson stopped home, which was on his beat, he found a man inside his house.
+When Patrolman Wilson went inside his home, he found a man inside his house.
 The officer had acted as a peacemaker for the man the previous day by counseling his domestic problems.
 The intrusion into the officer's home led to an argument between Patrolman Wilson and the suspect.
-Without provocation the suspect produced a gun and fired on Patrolman Wilson, striking him in the abdomen.
+Without provocation, the suspect produced a gun and fired on Patrolman Wilson, striking him in the abdomen.

 The 37-year-old subject was tried, convicted, and sentenced to life in prison.
 He applied for a parole in 1963.
 He was later released and died in Dayton in 1984.